basunia/Simple-Calculator/README.md

 # Simple-Calculator
 This is a basic android calculator which can save user's calculation histories.
-The app uses some common libraries like androidx, daggaer, room, rxjava, butterknife.
+The app uses some common libraries like androidx, daggaer, room, rxjava and others.

 ![Screenshot](Screenshot_01.png) ![Screenshot](Screenshot_02.png)